LCA-EET/Lichdom/README.md

 Regardless of settings, certain SoA events _will_ remove CHARNAME's (the protagonist's) phylactery for a time.

 - The UI changes your displayed race to Lich.
 Mechanically, you're still a member of your original race such as Human or Gnome.

+- You gain an innate ability usable at will which changes your character's appearance to that of a typical Lich.
+This ability is only cosmetic.

 # Configurable Lichdom Options
 ![This Lich grins, knowing he has many options!](https://github.com/LCA-EET/Lichdom/blob/main/Documentation%20Images/Green-Cloak-Lich.png)